overte-org/overte-docs-sphinx/source/explore/personalize/add-wearables.rst

 Modify your Wearable
 --------------------------------

-You can even modify your wearable using the Create app whilst you are wearing it.
+You can even modify your wearable using the `Create app <../../create/tools.html#the-create-app>`_ whilst you are wearing it.

 .. note:: Modified wearables will follow you to different domains and remain when you next load Overte, however any modifications will not be saved to your avatar until you favourite it again.